How #Temporary Tables Can Cause Plan Cache Pollution In SQL Server

 GO

-In the first proc, we create a #temp table, and insert a row, then execute another proc, where we create a #temp table with the same name and definition and insert a row.
+In the first procedure, we create a #temp table, and insert a row, then execute another procedure, where we create a #temp table with the same name and insert a row.

 Using the above query, we’ll see this: